SarthakMishra/codemap/.github/CONTRIBUTING.md

 -   **Feature branches (`feature/*`)**:
     -   Branched off `dev`.
-    -   Used for deving new features or significant changes.
+    -   Used for developing new features or significant changes.
     -   Named descriptively (e.g., `feature/add-pr-update-command`).
     -   Merged back into `dev` via Pull Requests (PRs).
 -   **Release branches (`release/*`)**:
     -   Branched off `dev` when preparing for a new stable release.
-    -   Used for final testing, documentation updates, and version bumping (e.g., `release/v1.2.0`).
+    -   Used for final testing, documentation updates, and version stabilization.
+    -   Format: `release/vX.Y.0` (e.g., `release/v1.2.0`).
-    -   Merged into `main` (and tagged) and back into `dev`.
+    -   Merged into `main` via PR, which triggers automatic release.
+    -   No need for manual version bumping as this is handled by semantic-release.
 -   **Hotfix branches (`hotfix/*`)**:
     -   Branched off `main`.
-    *   Used for critical bug fixes needed in the production version.
+    -   Used for critical bug fixes needed in the production version.
-    *   Merged into `main` (and tagged) and back into `dev`.
+    -   Merged into `main` via PR, triggering automatic patch release.
+    -   Also merged back into `dev` (usually by merging the updated `main`).

 ### Workflow Examples